bigandy/big-andy.co.uk/content/plugins/ewww-image-optimizer/readme.txt

 * copy metadata from original images to webp variants
 * If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

+= 2.3.1 =
+* fixed: load_webp.js was being inserted regardless of the associated Alternative WebP Rewrites option
+* fixed: wrong slash in plugin path for Windows users with NextGEN and FlaGallery
+* fixed: extra comma in table upgrade sql
+* fixed: special characters malformed by alternate webp rewriting
+* updated: translation for Spanish
+* changed: progressbar color updated to match new colors in 4.2 for default theme

 = 2.3.0 =
 * fixed: bug in GIF processing rendered Gifsicle impotent (no savings possible), non Cloud users should re-optimize all their GIFs in Force mode
 * added: WebP url rewriting for sites using CDNs, requires output buffering and libxml in PHP, and may require modifications for some themes